datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    predict class membership (flower type) of samples in a left-out test set.
    Your final result should be a statistical summary of this prediction.

-To compute the analysis you create the following script inside of ``code/``:
+To compute the analysis you create the following Python script inside of ``code/``:

 .. runrecord:: _examples/DL-101-130-110
    :language: console